roquelopez/text_classification_using_semantic_information/README.md

-# texts_classification_using_semantic_information
-Medical Texts Classification based on Keywords using Semantic Information
+# Medical Texts Classification based on Keywords using Semantic Information
+This is the implementation of my proposed method for medical texts classification (more information about it in http://foibg.com/ibs_isc/ibs-29/ibs-29.pdf#page=65)

+Execute the "src/main.py" file to run the program.